-INDEPENDENT AUDITORS' REPORT ON COMPLIANCE FOR EACH MAJOR PROGRAM AND ON INTERNAL CONTROL OVER COMPLIANCE AND REPORT ON SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS REQUIRED BY THE UNIFORM GUIDANCE
+INDEPENDENT AUDITORS' REPORT ON COMPLIANCE FOR EACH MAJOR FEDERAL PROGRAM, REPORT ON INTERNAL CONTROL OVER COMPLIANCE, AND REPORT ON THE SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS REQUIRED BY THE UNIFORM GUIDANCE

-To the Board of Directors Orange County Fire Authority Irvine, California
+Members of the Board of Directors Orange County Fire Authority Irvine, California

-Report on Compliance for Each Major Federal Program

-Opinion on Each Major Federal Program
+Report on Compliance for Each Major Federal Program Opinion on Each Major Federal Program

-We have audited the Orange County Fire Authority's (the Authority) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Authority's major federal programs for the year ended June 30, 2022.
-The Authority's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the Orange County Fire Authority's (the Authority) compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the Authority's major federal programs for the year ended June 30, 2024.
+The Authority's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.

-In our opinion, the Authority complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2022.
+In our opinion, the Authority complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2024.